 Why would I pay for a meditation teacher, when I could use an app?

-While the Vedic Meditation technique is easy and simple, there are subtleties to using the personalized mantra which are important to master quickly.
+While learning and practising Vedic Meditation is easy and simple, there are subtleties to using the personalized mantra which are important to master quickly.
 A teacher ensures you receive the correct mantra and the correct steps in which to use it.

 Also by hiring a teacher you are able to access regular free meditation meetings either in person or online.
 The point of learning to meditate is to keep meditating!
 By accessing a teacher who knows you, your background and your circumstances, your chances of cementing a long-term meditation practice are high.